Clarksj4/TurnSystem/README.md

 ### IPawn

-Each object in the turn order must implement the IPawn interface.
+Each object in the turn order must implement the _ITurnBased_ interface.
 This allows the object to be notified of its turn beginning and ending.

     using TurnBased;

-    public class TurnBasedPawnExample : ITurnBasedPawn<int>
+    public class TurnBasedExample : ITurnBased<int>
     {
         ...
         public int Priority
         {
             get
             {
-                // Get or calculate pawn priority in turn order... int pawnPriority = ...
+                // Get or calculate priority in turn order... int priority = ...
-                return pawnPriority;
+                return priority;
             }
         }

-        // This pawn's turn is beginning
+        // This object's turn is beginning
         public void TurnStart()
         {
             // ...
 Do something ...